LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Introduction

-To address these issues, we introduce LibMoE, a unified framework that integrates state-of-the-art SMoE algorithms, standardized training pipelines, and transparent analytical tools for studying routing dynamics.
-In particular, we set two primary goals: (1) To offer a streamlined toolkit to facilitate SMoE research in LLMs within resource-constrained environments; and (2) To perform an in-depth analysis of SMoE routing mechanisms, thereby providing deeper insights into the behaviors.
-Through this study, we seek to foster and expedite the development of the open-source SMoE community.
+To address these challenges, we present LibMoE, a unified framework that brings together state-of-the-art SMoE algorithms, standardized training pipelines, and transparent analytical tools for rigorous investigation of routing dynamics.
+Our primary objectives are twofold: (1) to provide an accessible and streamlined toolkit that enables meaningful SMoE research on large language models (LLMs) under realistic resource constraints; and (2) to enable comprehensive, reproducible analysis of SMoE routing mechanisms, yielding deeper insights into expert behaviors.
+With LibMoE, we aim to accelerate progress and foster a more collaborative, open-source SMoE research community.

-\textbf{Designing LibMoE Framework.} To bridge the gap in accessible and reproducible research on MoE, we introduce LibMoE, a unified framework for training and benchmarking SMoE-based models under constrained computational budgets.
-The framework integrates seven recent state-of-the-art MoE algorithms and supports evaluation across multiple scales and domains, including language modeling with 158M and 679M parameters, as well as vision–language modeling with 5.67B parameters.
-By providing standardized implementations and fair evaluation protocols, LibMoE lowers the barrier to entry for MoE research while enabling systematic comparisons and scalable experimentation.
+\textbf{Designing the LibMoE Framework.} To address persistent challenges in accessible and reproducible MoE research, we introduce LibMoE, a unified framework for systematic evaluation of SMoE methods across both full pretraining and sparse-upcycling regimes \citep{komatsuzaki2022sparse}.
+LibMoE accommodates a broad spectrum of model sizes and algorithmic variants, supporting rigorous comparisons from small-scale language models (0.15B and 0.68B parameters) to large-scale vision–language models (5.67B parameters).
+The framework integrates seven recent state-of-the-art SMoE algorithms and provides standardized pipelines for both pretraining and evaluation, enabling consistent benchmarking and cross-domain analysis.
+All MoE algorithm experiments are conducted under realistic resource constraints, with training times ranging from 6 to 44 hours on $4 \times$ H100 GPUs (see Table~\ref{tab:time_and_resource} for details).
+While our results reveal that current SMoE algorithms yield only marginal performance improvements under these settings, LibMoE substantially lowers the barrier to entry, making advanced and reproducible experimentation feasible even for research groups with limited computational resources.